Domestic Violence Law

 Background to the Problem of New Jersey Domestic Violence

 According to national statistics, approximately 1.3 million women and 835,000 men are physically assaulted by an intimate partner or family member annually in the United States.
-In New Jersey, 78.5 percent of victims filing domestic violence complaints are women, which means that 21.5 percent of the victims that make a violence claim and were the victim are men.
+In New Jersey, 78.5 percent of victims filing domestic violence complaints are women, which means that 21.5 percent of the victims that make a violence claim are men.
 The most frequent day of domestic violence is Sunday.
 If viewed strictly as a statistic, one act of domestic violence occurs every 7 minutes and 19 seconds of each day.

 In New Jersey, domestic violence is classified as a crime.
 It’s treated very seriously.
 The state also has adopted civil remedies to protect victims who are in a domestic relationship with their aggressors.
 The domestic violence laws in New Jersey acknowledge that often special circumstances are involved in each and every household including a victim’s love for the aggressor, economic dependency on the aggressor, the victim’s belief that he or she can help or change the abusive behavior, the dynamics of having children together, and the victim’s isolation from family and other support systems.
 The New Jersey Legislature adopted the New Jersey Prevention of Domestic Violence Act in 1982.
 The Act applies to dating situations, relationships where the parties have a child or pregnancy in common, and to same-gender relationships.
 The Act provides access to a broad range of judicial remedies including “stay-away” orders, seizure of weapons, orders for drug and alcohol testing and counseling, child risk assessments, financial support and other economic relief, custody and visitation orders, property rights, attorney’s fees, and punitive damages.